lensapp/lens/docs/extensions/guides/working-with-mobx.md

 ## Basic usage of mobx:

-When using `Lens`'s extension's API, some of the provided types are marked as `observable` (or others) and are documented as such.
+When using `Lens`'s extension's API, some of the provided types are marked as `observable` and are documented as such.
 These can be used as normal types and the combination of `mobx` and `react` work to determine when a rerender should occur.

 ---